bespoken/bespoken-docs/end-to-end/ivr.md

 - Dialing the American Airlines number
 - Replying with our intention after the prompt "please, tell me what you're calling about"
 - Repeating our intention if the IVR system does not understand us
-- Pressing a number on the phone key pad if necessary
+- Pressing a number on the phone keypad if necessary

 Here's the same call translated into one of our YAML tests: